perham-ha/TDD/StringProcessorList.md

 ### String Manipulation Tests

 * Should capitalize first letter of each word                [✅]
 * Should handle single word capitalization                   [✅]
 * Should handle mixed case input in capitalization           [✅]
 * Should handle null and empty strings in capitalization     [✅]
 * Should check if string contains substring                  [✅]
 * Should check case-insensitive substring                    [✅]
 * Should return false for non-existent substring             [✅]
+* Should return false for null and empty string or substring [❌]
 * Should remove duplicate characters                         [❌]
 * Should handle string with no duplicates                    [❌]
 * Should preserve order when removing duplicates             [❌]
 * Should handle null and empty strings in duplicate removal  [❌]

 ### Advanced Validation Tests